sarabmatharu/Python-LHL-Project/README.md

 ### (your step 2) - Working with Foursquare & Yelp

 ## Results
-qith Foursquare we can use better API calls, getting more deailed data.
+W Foursquare we can use better API calls, getting more deailed data.

 ## Challenges
 It was difficlut & time consuming to work with Yelp for some reason.